How a Missing useCallback Triggered 10,000 API Requests Per Minute in Production

 }

-The chain: fetchProducts is defined inside the component body without useCallback.
-JavaScript allocates a new function object on every render.
-React's useEffect does shallow reference comparison (Object.is) on every dependency — a new function object means the dependency "changed," so the effect re-runs.
+The chain. fetchProducts is defined inside the component body without useCallback.
+JS allocates a new function object on every render.
+React's useEffect does shallow reference comparison (Object.is) on every dependency; a new function object means the dependency "changed," so the effect re-runs.
 The effect calls setResults, which schedules a re-render.
 The re-render allocates a new fetchProducts.
-Repeat at ~24 Hz until the component unmounts or the server collapses.
+Repeat at roughly 24 Hz until the component unmounts or the server gives up.

 A single useCallback would stop the infinite loop.
-But we needed two more layers to make the search production-safe, and a fourth change to ensure this class of bug never merges again.
+We needed two more layers to make the search production-safe, and a fourth change to keep this class of bug from merging again.

 Fix Architecture — Three Layers